KCErb/lucky-hasura-docker/README.md

 ### deploy

 The `deploy` script is a good place to start here.
 The first thing you'll notice is that this thing relies on a small pile of environment variables.
-The expectation is that we are deploying to a server that has these on it.
+The expectation is that this script is run in a production server where these vars are set.
 But sometimes we need to test our production setup locally, so the script provides some dummy values.
+Please add real values to your real production setup!

 The next thing to notice here is that we can pass an argument.
 If there is no argument or if its value is `add` we run in 'additive deploy' mode and if it is anything else we run in 'subtractive deploy' mode.
 The idea here is that we can choose to have each deployment only add or subtract columns from the database.
 The difference between the two is simply the order we migrate the database and update the code.
 If we added columns / tables, then we need to migrate the database before updating the code since the old code won't ask for columns that didn't exist before.
 The reverse is true if we take away columns / tables.